Singularities of Feynman Integrals: One loop Bubble integral

-For this case, we again notice that $\alpha_{1}$ is positive and $\alpha_{2}$ is negative. \end{enumerate} From the conventional analysis, it is known that the threshold singularity lie on the physical sheet and the pseudo-threshold and the second-type singularity lie does on lie on the physical sheet.
-Furthermore, we notice that it is only in the case of threshold singularity that the values of $\alpha_{1}$ and $\alpha_{2}$ are both positive.
-With this observation, we state that if the sign of $\alpha_{i}$ is positive at a singularity then the singularity is in the physical sheet.
-We notice that this feature of $\alpha_{i}$ is similar to that of Feynman parameters, which have to be positive for the singularity to lie on the physical sheet \cite{Coleman:1965xm} it has been shown using physical arguments that the Feynman parameters have to be positive for singularities to lie on the physical sheet.
+From the conventional analysis, it is known that the threshold singularities lie on the physical sheet and the pseudo-threshold and the second-type singularities do not lie on the physical sheet.
+We observe that it is only in the case of the threshold singularity that the values of $\alpha_{1}$ and $\alpha_{2}$ are both positive.
+Hence if the sign of $\alpha_{i}$ is positive at a singularity then the singularity is in the physical sheet.
+We would like to emphasise that this feature is similar to that of Feynman parameters, which have to be positive for the singularities to lie on the physical sheet.
+In \cite{Coleman:1965xm} it has been shown using physical arguments that the Feynman parameters have to be positive for singularities to lie on the physical sheet.
 The similar feature of $\alpha_{i}$s, thus hints towards the connection between the two.